SummerbreezeP-Jones/T1A2_Portfolio/README.md

  - Netlify

 ## Reflection
 There were many parts of my assignment I didnt fully understand but I am willing to reflect and learn from it.
-There were some pages in my website I was unable to make responsive as I would have liked but I gave it a go and did  the best I could.
-Upon reflection I undestand I didnt fully understand the concept of mobile first design, which is fine and a great learning experience for next time.
+There were some pages in my website I was unable to make responsive  to the expectation I would have liked but I gave it a go and did  the best I could.
+Upon reflection I undestand now that I didnt fully understand the concept of mobile first design, which is fine and a great learning experience for me.
 As this is my first ever experience creating a website, I am happy and content with what i've done and look forward to learn from my feedback.